-The Trust is supported by a range of project partners including; Nga Whenua Rahui, Matariki Rayonier Forests, Bay of Plenty Regional Council and the Kiwis for Kiwi Trust.
+The Trust is supported by a range of project partners including; Nga Whenua Rahui, Rayonier Matariki Forests, Bay of Plenty Regional Council and the Kiwis for Kiwi Trust.
 A kawanata is in place over Puhikoko Reserve, and intensive predator trapping and poisoning is undertaken to control mustelids, rats, cats and possums.
-Regular kiwi aversion training is also held with the local Omataroa hunting club and kaitiaki work is undertaken with forestry contractors to prevent harm to kiwi during forestry operations.
+No hunting is allowed in Puhikoko Reserve.